 Seek out a few willing professors from different fields and ask them the following questions:

-For other ideas, or to compare notes, go to The Interviews sections, where students ask experienced faculty to reflect on their writing assumptions, conventions, and practices.
+For other ideas, or to compare notes, go to The Interviews recorded on this site, where students ask experienced faculty to reflect on their writing assumptions, conventions, and practices.

 The Rhetoric of the Quiz